MahmoudsMohammed/Business-Landing-Page/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- The user enjoys animation which makes the User Experience more enjoyable
+- Enjoy animation which makes the User Experience more enjoyable

 ### Screenshot